 The Merle Kling Undergraduate Honors Fellowship Program at Washington University accepts Arts & Sciences sophomores (or, more rarely, sophomores in other schools with an Arts & Sciences second major) who are interested in independent undergraduate research in the humanities or humanistic social sciences.
 A major or potential major in a relevant discipline or field is strongly encouraged.
 Potential Kling Fellows should also have an interest in possibly pursuing graduate study in a humanistic field.
 The Kling Fellowship is open to international, undocumented and DACAmented students; it does not consider citizenship or immigration status in its application process.

-The application cycle for the Kling Fellowship Class of 2022 has closed; applications for the Class of 2023 will open in the second half of 2020's fall semester.
+The deadline for student applications will be Friday, March 10, 2023, while faculty letters of recommendation can be turned in until Monday, March 13, 2023.
 Student or faculty questions about applications and eligibility, as well as faculty letters of recommendation for Kling applicants, should be directed to Dr. Wendy Love Anderson.